Does a People First Corporate Culture Make Sense?

 Everyone Wants to Work in a Healthy Culture

-Regardless of whether you put employees, customers or profits first, every company needs to maintain minimum levels of organizational health to thrive.
-And people want to work in a healthy environment.
-In general, the health of an organization encompasses the well-being of your employees and their ability to function, adapt, grow and perform.
+Lets start with some cultural basics.
+Regardless of whether you put employees, customers, or profits first, every company needs to maintain minimum levels of organizational health to thrive.
+People want to work in a healthy environment.
+In general, the health of an organization encompasses the well-being of your employees and their ability to function, adapt, grow, and perform.

 But, Cultural Health is Just a Ticket to Play the Game